 Although she may not have known it, Louisa came from a lofty family line: through her paternal line, she was descended from Christopher Branch Jr., who was also the great grandfather of Thomas Jefferson, making her a 3rd cousin thrice removed of my favorite Founding Father.
 (Orr >> Trent >> Branch)

 But that's all a far cry from Greentop, Missouri.
-Louisa's maternal great-grandfather Uri Metcalf Sr. had moved from Massachusetts to Ohio to Indiana (where he was the first blacksmith in Marshall, Indiana, in 1820) to Illinois to Iowa, following land grants., and never very successfully.
+Louisa's maternal great-grandfather Uri Metcalf Sr. had moved from Massachusetts to Ohio to Indiana (where he was the first blacksmith in Marshall, Indiana, in 1820) to Illinois to Iowa, following land grants, and never very successfully.
 There were lawsuits and foreclosures.
 Uri Sr. had been President of the Illinois Abolitionist Party.
 At age 72, he enlisted to fight for the Union against slavery, and he died ten days later of a stroke while training in Indianapolis.
 He may not have been much of a businessman, but he obviously had a strong moral compass and was willing to die for what he believed.

 In 1903, Louisa's 21 year-old eldest sister Leila died, allegedly from a flu epidemic, although I can't find any reference to an epidemic that year.
 Her funeral was well attended by family members who travelled from St. Louis and as far as Indiana.
 Leila's obituary mentions that she was a faithful member of the First Baptist Church.

-Louisa graduated from Bevier High School in 1904.
-Shortly thereafter, the family moved to Camden, Missouri, where her father was employed as a carpenter.
+Louisa graduated from Bevier High School the next year, in 1904.
+Shortly thereafter, the family moved to Camden, Missouri, where Attison worked as a carpenter.
 Camden, according to The History of Ray County, Mo., was "situated on the north bank of the Missouri river, on the Wabash, St. Louis & Pacific Railway, five miles west of Richmond and Lexington Junction, and six miles southwest of Richmond, was incorporated in May, 1838."
-In 1910, Camden had eight stores, two hotels, two school houses, one church -- owned and used by all denominations -- and one large flouring mill.
+In 1910, Camden had eight stores, two hotels, two school houses, one church -- owned and used by all denominations -- and one large flour mill.
 It also had a coal mine.
 It is unclear why they made the move, but I'm sure the loss of a child weighed on their decision, and perhaps better opportunities awaited in a larger town.

 In 1911, on December 23, and at the age of 25, Louisa married Erwin Elwood Cravens in Richmond, Ray County, Missouri.
 His draft registration card lists him as tall, blond and blue-eyed, which makes sense because my Aunt Louisa was a tall woman herself, nearly 5'10".
-She was an expert milliner and seamstress, probably because if she wanted lovely clothes, she had to sew them herself.
+She may have became an expert milliner and seamstress because if she wanted lovely clothes that were long enough, she had to sew them herself.

-My Aunt Louisa, called Jane to distinguish her from grandmother Louisa who still lived with the family, was a rare high school graduate (the school in Camden ended at grade eight), took work as a bookkeeper, managing the company store for the coal mine.
+My Aunt Louisa, called Jane to distinguish her from grandmother Louisa who still lived with the family, was a rare high school graduate (the school in Camden ended at grade eight).
+She found work as a bookkeeper, managing the accounts for coal mine's company store.
 Her manager at the store was Albert Sydney Johnson, my great-great-grandfather who had immigrated from Sweden as an orphaned teenager in the 1860s.
-His son, the handsome and affable coal miner Olie Johnson married Louisa's little sister, my great-grandmother Adra Olive Orr, on December 23, 1916.
+His son, the handsome and affable coal miner Olie Johnson, married Louisa Jane's little sister, my great-grandma Adra, on December 23, 1916.
 My grandmother Beverly came along in 1917, and her brother Andrew in 1921.

-By 1920, Louisa and Marjorie were living with her parents in Camden.
+By 1920, Louisa Jane and Marjorie were living with her parents in Camden.
 Their home had the first kitchen cabinets in Camden, built lovingly by hand by an aging Attison Orr.
 It was a large, extended household.
 Louisa's grandmother Louisa Fleenor lived with the family until her 1922 death in Camden at age 92 years, 8 months.
 By this time, Erwin had gone to Kansas City to work as a lineman and was living in a boardinghouse.
 On the census, he listed his marital status as "Married" but she was, oddly, "Widowed."

 The depression hit Camden hard, as manufacturing and coal mining virtually ceased.
 The Orr/Craven family was so poor that they couldn't afford feed for their chickens, but they were more fortunate than most.
-A monied family benefactor from Indiana moved to Camden and purchased food, clothing and other essentials, but there was never enough.
+A monied family benefactor from Indiana moved to Camden and helped them purchase food, clothing and other essentials, but there was never enough.
 Health declined from lack of nutrition.
-Louisa's mother Kate Orr died in 1932, followed by her father Attison in 1939.
+Louisa Jane's mother Kate Orr died in 1932, followed by her father Attison in 1939.

 Early in the 1940s, my grandfather Olie Johnson, the affable Swedish coal miner, took a job with Butler Manufacturing in Kansas City, and moved from Camden into the Wells Apartment at 612 E. Ninth St, which my Grandma Adra managed.
-Aunt Jane left her husband and moved into an apartment in the Wells, from where she could easily walk to her job at the Federal Reserve.
+Aunt Louisa Jane left her husband and moved into an apartment in the Wells, from where she could easily walk to her job at the Federal Reserve.
 I don't know why they divorced, but I'm told that the women in my family have a habit of choosing bad partners and when they finally leave them, nobody ever talks about it.
 This is clearly another family trait that I inherited.

 This is really where the story of my namesake begins, as this is the era of living, breathing memories.
 Louisa became the Aunt Jane of their memories.
-My mother recalls being a child, in the early 1950s, running back and forth between her grandparents' apartment and her Aunt Jane's down the hall.
+My mother recalls being a child in the early 1950s, running back and forth between her grandparents' apartment and her Aunt Jane's down the hall.
 In one of her earliest memories, Aunt Jane made her Rice Krispy treats in an 8X8 pan, the first she had ever tasted and "the most delicious thing" she'd ever eaten.
 Cousin Adra recalls a threadbare sofa where she slept in Olie and Adra's apartment, and the Murphy bed in Aunt Jane's smaller apartment where Aunt Jane slept.
 Aunt Jane taught her to sew clothes for her dolls, and took her to the Emery Bird department store, paid to have her photo taken with the "real" Santa.
-It was expense her own family could not afford.
+It was an expense her parents could not afford.
 Aunt Jane dressed beautifully and wore fancy hats that she made herself.